Skip to content

 Selected Cases

-• A v B (LCIA) – Acting as junior counsel in a USD 5 million arbitration regarding a contract for services in Saudi Arabia.
+• A v B (LCIA) – Acting as junior counsel in a USD 5 million arbitration regarding a contract for IT services in Saudi Arabia.

 • Advising on issues relating to the jurisdiction of an arbitrator and conflicting dispute resolution clauses in successive commercial contracts.